Sakha Republic features

 Sakha Republic history

-Archeologists stated that ancient men inhabited Yakutia region in early Paleolithic epoch.
-At the same time also appeared the archeological monuments dated from 300,000 to 3 million years ago.
-Beginning in mid 1,000 A.C. the ancestors of Evens and Evenks appeared on the territory of Yakutia.
+Archaeologists stated that ancient men inhabited Yakutia region in the early Paleolithic epoch.
+A lot of other archaeological monuments dated from 300,000 to 3 million years ago were also found.
+From the mid 1,000 A.C., the ancestors of Evens and Evenks began to settle on the territory of Yakutia.

 Cattle breeding development brought considerable changes into economic life of the region.
-Yakuts’ ancestors began developing various handicrafts (blacksmith’s, jewelry’s, pottery etc.) and constructing permanent houses.
-By early 17th century Yakutian kins lived in the Indigirka and Yana basins and advanced cattle- and horse-breeding to the arctic districts of Yakutia.
+Yakuts’ ancestors began developing various handicrafts (blacksmithing, jewelry, pottery etc.) and constructing permanent houses.
+By the early 17th century, Yakutian kins lived in the Indigirka and Yana basins and advanced cattle- and horse-breeding to the arctic districts of the region.

-On April 27th, 1922, Yakutian Autonomous Soviet Socialist Republic was formed as a part of Russian Soviet Federative Socialist Republic.
+On April 27, 1922, Yakutian Autonomous Soviet Socialist Republic was formed as a part of the Russian Soviet Federate Socialist Republic.
 It was a political decision and it provided legal and constitutional base for forming an autonomous republic.
 In Soviet period of Yakutia’s history natural resources were widely assimilated, gold deposits working in 1920s was the start of the process.